nucleom42/rubee/readme.md

   end
 ```

+## Views
+View in RuBee is just a plain html/erb file that can be rendered from the controller.
+Refer to the example PR https://github.com/nucleom42/rubee/pull/5

 ## Object hooks

 In RuBee by extending Hookable module any Ruby objcet can be charged with hooks (logic),